Table of Contents

 Let’s look at each of these factors that can influence the cost of mobile app development.

 Native Mobile App or Cross-Platform Hybrid Mobile App?

-Hybrid mobile apps are generally cheaper to create and are easier to market, but there are challenges in building this type of app.
-Native apps, on the other hand, provide better experience but are expensive.
+Hybrid Mobile Apps are generally cheaper to create and are easier to market, but there are challenges in building this type of app.
+Native Apps, on the other hand, provide better experience but are more expensive.

 Apple iOS, Google Android, or Both?

 Choosing between Apple iOS and Google Android devices can be really challenging.
 Sometimes, you will have to consider having a mobile app running on both platforms but you’ll get caught up in whether to build both apps at once or one at a time.